 The new terminology should help users understand what to expect from Wi-Fi, because each new generation of Wi-Fi offers new features and faster speeds.

-As the next generation of 802.11 approaches, here's a look-back at the evolution of this Wi-Fi technology spanning nearly 21 years.
+As the next generation of Wi-Fi approaches, here's a look back at the evolution of this technology spanning about 21 years.
 The following are not all the versions of 802.11 – just the ones that have been most common in the devices that you buy for business or personal use.